buutrg/PRSmix/README.md

 # PRSmix

-The *PRSmix* package can be used to benchmark PRS developed on an independent cohort and compute the linear combination of these score to obtained an improved prediction accuracy
+The *PRSmix* package can be used to benchmark PRSs and compute the linear combination of these scores improve prediction accuracy

 # INSTALLATION
 To use PRSmix:
 ```